DanielPaans/SMR1/README.md

 python3 sleeve_picker.py
 ```

-This will start the robot's sleeve retrieval and mounting process.
+This will start the robot's sleeve retrieval and mounting application.

-Please feel free to add any additional details or information specific to your project as needed.